 If you want to achieve satisfactory results, it is important to follow up.
-Usually two weeks after you submit your claim is sufficient time for follow up.
-Keep following up ever week until your claim is handled.
+Usually, two weeks after you submit your claim is sufficient time for follow-up.
+Keep following up every week until your claim is handled.

 Follow Up, Follow Up

-A friend of mine who is industry read my post and wanted to add their two cents.
+A friend of mine who is in the industry read my post and wanted to add their two cents.
 I thought it was a good perspective, so I wanted to share…..

 Have you had a bad experience with an insurance agent?
 If so, share your experience in the comments below.